-Missed Tests: Students with a documented reason for missing a course test, such as illness, compassionate grounds, etc., which is confirmed by supporting documentation (e.g., doctor's letter) may request accommodation from the Course Instructor.
+Missed Tests: Students with a documented reason for missing the mid-term, such as illness, compassionate grounds, etc., which is confirmed by supporting documentation (e.g., doctor's letter) may request accommodation from the Course Instructor.
 Students will be allowed to write a make-up test at a later date.
 Further extensions or accommodation will require students to submit a formal petition to the Faculty.

-If students miss the mid-term without a documented reason such as illness, compassionate grounds, etc., the weighting of the grades will be changed.
-The final will weight 68 %, the mid-term will weight 15 %.
-In other words, the students will get 0 out of 15% for the mid-term.
-Students will not be permitted to write the mark-up mid-term.
+If students miss the mid-term without a documented reason such as illness, compassionate grounds, etc., they will get 0 out of 35.
+Students will not be permitted to write the make-up mid-term.